Planif-fr/slate/source/index.html.md

 `GET /api-club/members/`

 Retrieve all the members of a club, if the user are active, the user is also returned.
+### Get athlete members

+`GET /api-club/members-athlete/`

+Retrieve all the athlete members of a club, if the athlete are active, the user is also returned.

+### Get coach members

+`GET /api-club/members-coach/`

+Retrieve all the coach members of a club, if the coach are active, the user is also returned.

 ### Add a member